skaldarnar/gatsby-source-trello-board/README.md

     key: `<your Trello key>`,
     token: `<your Trello token>`,
     board_id: `<your Trello Board id>`,
+    include_custom_fields: true | false,
   }
 }
 ```

-Dont forget to use [Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) if you want to keep your key and token private.
+Don't forget to use [Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) if you want to keep your key and token private.

 ## How to query